Hajógyári Island

 Hajógyári Island (Shipyard Island, for the shipyard companies that once operated there) or Óbudai-sziget (Óbuda Island, or Island of Old Buda) is the largest Danubian island in Budapest.
 Located in District III, it is a popular recreational area, year round.
 It is the home of the international Sziget Festival every August.

 Location and geography

-Hajógyári was created from the debris carried by the Danube River.
+Hajógyári was created from debris carried by the Danube River.
 It was originally a reef island made up of two adjoining land masses.
 Buda's coast is located between the river markers of 1651 and 1654 kilometers.
 It has an area of 108 hectares, a length of 2750 meters, and a maximum width of 500 meters, which is directly in line with the 1653-kilometer river marker.
 Obuda Island is separated by a 70- to 80-meter wide branch of the Danube.
 Not far from the northern end of the Újpest railway bridge, the southern end of the Árpád Bridge connects Buda and Pest.